Sons of God: Christian antiquity

-Christian writers such as Justin Martyr, Eusebius, Clement of Alexandria, Origen, and Commodianus believed that the "sons of God" in Genesis 6:1–4 were fallen angels who engaged in unnatural union with human women, resulting in the begetting of the Nephilim.
-Some scholars view Jesus' comment in that angels in heaven do not marry, as a refutation to this view.
+Christian writers such as Justin Martyr, Tertullian, Eusebius, Clement of Alexandria, Origen, and Commodianus believed that the "sons of God" in Genesis 6:1–4 were fallen angels who engaged in unnatural union with human women, resulting in the begetting of the Nephilim.
+Some scholars used Jesus' comment in that angels in heaven do not marry, to challenge this view.

 Other early Christians believed that the "sons of God" in Genesis 6:1–4 were the descendants of Seth.
 Augustine of Hippo subscribed to this view, based on the Chronographiai of Julius Africanus in his book City of God, which refer to the "sons of God" as being descendants of Seth (or Sethites), the pure line of Adam.
 The "daughters of men" are viewed as the descendants of Cain (or Cainites).
 Variations of this view were also received by Jewish philosophers.

 Medieval Judaism

 Traditionalists and philosophers of Judaism in the Middle Ages typically practiced rational theology.
 They rejected any belief in rebel or fallen angels since evil was considered abstract.
 Rabbinic sources, most notably the Targum, state that the "sons of God" who married the daughters of men were merely human beings of exalted social station.
 They have also been considered as pagan royalty or members of nobility who, out of lust, married women from the general population.
-Other variations of this interpretation define these "sons of God" as tyrannical Ancient Near Eastern kings who were honored as divine rulers, engaging in polygamous behavior.
-No matter the variation in views, the primary concept by Jewish rationalists is that the "sons of God" were of human origin.
+Other variations of this interpretation define these "sons of God" as tyrannical ancient Near Eastern kings who were honored as divine rulers, engaging in polygamous behavior.
+No matter the variation in views, the primary concept by Jewish rationalists is that the "sons of God" were ultimately of human origin.